toddledev/documentation/docs/08-components/02-creation-guide/index.md

 :::

 # Component creation workflow
-When creating components, follow these steps for best results:
+When creating components, follow these steps for optimal results:
 1. **Plan the component interface**: Determine what attributes and events the component will need
 2. **Build the element structure**: Create the HTML structure that makes up your component
 3. **Style the component**: Apply CSS to make the component visually appealing